How to Accept Payments Online

 Which Entities Are Involved in Accepting Credit Cards?

-There are typically seven parties involved in a credit card transaction: the customer, the merchant, the payment gateway, the payment processor, the card interchange, the customer’s credit card issuer and the merchant’s bank.
+There are typically seven parties involved in a credit card transaction: the customer, the merchant, the payment gateway, the payment processor, the card interchange, the customer’s credit card issuer, and the merchant’s bank.
 For an online sale, the merchant POS is the online shopping cart.
-For example, some of the best payment gateways include Magento payment gateways and WooCommerce payment gateways such as PayPal, Stripe and Braintree.
+For example, some of the best payment gateways include Magento payment gateways and WooCommerce payment gateways such as PayPal, Stripe, and Braintree.
 Processors vary widely, from True Merchant to WorldPay.

 What Fees Arise From What Companies?

 The payment processor is the party who charges a merchant credit card processing fees.
 The payment processor usually charges a monthly processing fee of between $10 and $100 a month, plus transaction fees of 1.5 to 4 percent per transaction.
 You can check out True Merchant’s True Cost pricing model here.
 A payment processor can provide a merchant a credit card processing machine for a cost or for free.
-When the payment processor provides the machines for free, it usually charges slightly higher transactions fees to make up for the cost of the equipment.
+When the payment processor provides the machines for free, it usually charges slightly higher transaction fees to make up for the cost of the equipment.

 The fee models for online merchant credit card processing are quite complex.
 You should review the requirements of the models and the associated fees before making your choice.
 There are occasional promotions and credits for a specified number of transactions.
 You should select the model that will work for you in the long run.
 If you are using credit card machines for small businesses to accept payment, you should also expect to pay for the lease or purchase of the equipment.